Loading Patchies...

 Click the metronome icon next to the BPM field to open the metronome panel:

-• Click the tap tempo area repeatedly in time with your music.
-After the second tap, the BPM updates with each tap.
-Tapping resets if you stop for more than 2 seconds.
+• Click the tap tempo area in time with the music.
+After the second tap, each tap updates the BPM.
+Stop for more than 2 seconds to reset tapping.

-• Toggle click sounds to hear a metronome tick on every beat.
+• Enable click sounds to hear a metronome tick on every beat.

 Timeline Viewer